Red rock ending view of the Boynton Canyon trail

 Towering red rock vistas along the Boynton Canyon trail in Sedona, Arizona

 This trail is really unique in that you start off surrounded by big towering red rock formations and end up strolling through a shady canyon and pine forest.
 One time in the spring, we began the trail in the harsh sun and ended up putting on gloves as we trekked through some lingering snow in the forest!
-As far as uniqueness & diversity of scenery go, Boynton is as exciting as it gets in Sedona.
+As far as uniqueness & diversity of scenery go, this is definitely one of my favorite hikes.

 Distance: 3 miles out-and-back